shahzaman900/My_Potfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> We will add 3 new features to this project

 - Add popup details for the project👌.
 - Add more styling like animation 💯.